TheModdedChicken/Tint/README.md

 # What does everything mean?
-(Tutorial Incomplete - I will update this with a tutorial later) As of right now since I have not finished a tutorial on creating and using custom Rich Presences, so I will assume if you decide to download this you know how to create a Discord application and are able to find its Client ID.
+(Tutorial Incomplete - I will update this with a tutorial later) As of right now since I have not finished a tutorial on creating and using custom Rich Presences, I will assume if you decide to download this you know how to create a Discord application and are able to find its Client ID.